apache/maven-site/content/markdown/what-is-maven.md

 The result is a tool that can now be used for building and managing any Java-based project.
-We hope that we have created something that will make the day-to-day work of Java developers easier and generally help with the comprehension of any Java-based project.
+We hope that we have created something that will make the day-to-day work of Java developers easier and generally help them understand any Java-based project.

 ## Maven's Objectives

-Maven's primary goal is to allow a developer to comprehend the complete state of a development effort in the shortest period of time.
-In order to attain this goal, Maven deals with several areas of concern:
+Maven's primary goal is to allow a developer to organize and a build a Java project in the shortest period of time.
+It does this by:

 - Making the build process easy
 - Providing a uniform build system